stolostron/multicluster-mesh-addon/README.md

 2. Mesh Deployment:

     To deploy new service meshes to managed clusters, create a `meshdeployment` resource in hub cluster by specifying `Openshift Service Mesh` meshProvider and selecting the openshift managed cluster(s).
-For example, creating the following `meshdeployment` resource to deploy new Openshift Service Mesh to Openshift managed cluster `ocp1` and `ocp2`:
+For example, create the following `meshdeployment` resource to deploy new Openshift Service Mesh to Openshift managed cluster `ocp1` and `ocp2`:

     ```bash
     cat << EOF | oc apply -f -